When can I go and what are the requirements?

-- EOF scholars wishing to study abroad must get permission from the EOF Director.
+- EOF scholars wishing to study abroad MUST obtain permission from the EOF Director.

 Why would I want to do this?

-Not only will you be continuing on your way to a Monmouth University degree, but you will greatly enhance your sense of independence and self-confidence.
+Not only will you be continuing on your way to a Monmouth University degree, but you will greatly enhance your sense of independence, self-confidence, and intercultural communication skills.